Work Requirements for Food Assistance

 - Attend training or college at least half-time and meet the student eligibility criteria to receive food assistance.

-- Reside in a household with a child under age 18.
+- Reside in a household with a child under

 - How does an able-bodied individual participate in community service?